chenxijun1029/idugksFoam/README.md

 ## key feature

-- A standard OpenFOAM solver using discrete unified gas kinetic scheme \[2\].
+- A standard OpenFOAM solver for Boltzmann model equation using discrete unified gas kinetic scheme \[2\].

 - Based on BGK collision model, which is suitable for incompressible isothermal fluid